top of page

 Los Angeles Sparks Kelsey Plum secured an 80-81 victory over Dallas Wings with her buzzer-beater Wednesday night at Crypto.com Arena. - Photo by Jackie Rae

-Videos and quotes of Plum seated beside head coach Lynne Roberts and her teammate at the postgame press conference should have lit up social media and energized fans with the belief that a playoff push was still within reach.
+Videos and quotes of Plum seated beside head coach Lynne Roberts and her teammate at the postgame press conference should have lit up social media.
+Fans should have felt energized, believing that a playoff push was still within reach.
 Instead, something felt off—and truthfully, it has for some time.

 Kelsey Plum secures the win for the Los Angeles Sparks against the Dallas Wings.

 In early February, Plum made her debut in Los Angeles during an emotional media day.
-In front of reporters, family, and friends, she instantly set the tone by giving everyone in attendance hope, joy, and belief that her desire to return the franchise to "Sparks basketball" would be the catalyst to end a five-year drought from the postseason.
+In front of reporters, family, and friends, she set the tone by giving everyone hope.
+Her desire to return the franchise to "Sparks basketball" aimed to end a five-year drought from the postseason.

 Despite the team's struggles, that hope is still very much alive.
-Yet securing a one-on-one interview with Plum to discuss her journey with the team thus far has been challenging.
-From requesting reporters to submit questions in advance, to postponing interviews altogether, opportunities to connect her story to the fan base — her motivations, her joys, her humanity — have been scarce.
+However, securing a one-on-one interview with Plum to discuss her journey has been challenging.
+From requesting reporters to submit questions in advance to postponing interviews altogether, opportunities to connect her story to the fan base—her motivations, her joys, her humanity—have been scarce.

 Instead, head coach Lynne Roberts was joined by Cameron Brink and Rickea Jackson, who provided valuable perspective.
 Brink admitted she is still working to build her offensive confidence, choosing instead to focus on defense.